awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Overview.ActiveSessions.md

 **Note**
 Performance Insights doesn't capture plans for queries whose text exceeds the maximum collectable query text limit\.
 For more information, see [Accessing more SQL text in the Performance Insights dashboard](USER_PerfInsights.UsingDashboard.SQLTextSize.md)\.

-The retention period for execution plans is the same as for all your Performance Insights data\.
-The default is seven days in the free tier or two years for the long retention tier\.
+The retention period for execution plans is the same as for your Performance Insights data\.
+The retention setting in the free tier is **Default \(7 days\)**\.
+To retain your performance data for longer, specify 1–24 months\.
+For more information about retention periods, see [Pricing and data retention for Performance Insights](USER_PerfInsights.Overview.cost.md)\.

 #### Digest queries<a name="USER_PerfInsights.Overview.ActiveSessions.plans.digest"></a>